jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

   ..
 TIP::

     I can use the terminal_ to open a file_ in the `Integrated Development Environment (IDE)`_ by typing the name of the program and the name of the file_.
-That means when I type this in the terminal_
+That means if I type this in the terminal_

     .. code-block:: shell
       :emphasize-lines: 1